IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :CloudEnvironmentName
 +++++++++++++++++++++

-Set the base URL for the "Compute" button for a dataset.
+Set the desired name for the Cloud environment you are working in.
+Appears in an information box on the dataset page.

 ``curl -X PUT -d 'Massachusetts Open Cloud (MOC)' http://localhost:8080/api/admin/settings/:CloudEnvironmentName``